cloud66-oss/copper/site/content/docs/getting-started.md

 ## Writing your first rule file

-Open up your favourite text editor and enter the following text into a new file called `my_rule.cop`:
+Open up your favorite text editor and enter the following text into a new file called `my_rule.cop`:

 <pre class="prettyprint linenums">
 rule ApiV1Only ensure {